The German auto industry is in a quandary: changing challenges and opportunities

 High production costs and low competitiveness

-Germany is a cost-intensive production location.
-High energy prices and labor costs make it difficult to produce vehicles at competitive prices - especially in the entry-level segment.
-For this reason, German manufacturers are increasingly concentrating on the premium segment, where higher margins can be achieved.
-But here too the pressure from international competitors is growing.
+Germany is a costly production location.
+High energy prices and labor costs make it difficult to produce vehicles at competitive prices – especially in the entry segment.
+For this reason, German manufacturers are increasingly focusing on the premium segment, where higher margins can be achieved.
+But the pressure from international competitors also grows here.

 Another problem is the low utilization of the production facilities.
 Many plants are only operating at about two-thirds of their capacity, reducing efficiency and increasing costs per vehicle.
 These structural weaknesses make it increasingly difficult for German car manufacturers to keep up with manufacturers from countries with lower production costs.